psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 At the bottom of the paper, in another hand, were written these directions:

 "For Ostend.
-A Monsieur De Neve, à l'Hôtel de Ville, pour Mr. Domiqique le Moine, à Ostend."
+A Monsieur De Neve, à l'Hôtel de Ville, pour Mr. Dominique le Moine, à Ostend."

 "A Monsieur Bonnier, chez Mr. Dufour, Sellier, Rue de la Cue, à Boulogne."